AjayGhimire1998/JavaScript-MovieApp-using-OMDB-API/README.md

 ## Features

-1. **Search Movie:** Search for a movie or a tv sow with its title.
+1. **Search Movie:** Search for a movie or a tv show with its title.
 ![Search](./search.png)

 2. **View Details:** View information about the selected movie or show.